facebookresearch/habitat-lab/README.md

 ```

 ## Details
-An important objective of Habitat-API is to make it easy for users to set up a variety of embodied agent tasks in 3D environments.
+An important objective of Habitat Lab is to make it easy for users to set up a variety of embodied agent tasks in 3D environments.
 The process of setting up a task involves using environment information provided by the simulator, connecting the information with a dataset (e.g. PointGoal targets, or question and answer pairs for Embodied QA) and providing observations which can be used by the agents.
 Keeping this primary objective in mind the core API defines the following key concepts as abstractions that can be extended:

 * `Env`: the fundamental environment concept for Habitat.
 All the information needed for working on embodied tasks with a simulator is abstracted inside an Env.
 This class acts as a base for other derived environment classes.
 Env consists of three major components: a Simulator, a Dataset (containing Episodes), and a Task, and it serves to connects all these three components together.